 - Choose an Idaho State Bar Approved Financial Institution.

 - Take the Trust Account Certificate to the bank when opening the account.
-Remember, the branch where the account is opened must be in Idaho.

 - Add the new account information to the certificate and, if appropriate, draw a line through any former, closed accounts.